Academic Integrity

 This is another reason informal “two strikes” policies are problematic—failing a student for a second incident without documentation of the first denies due process.

-Student Conduct may impose sanctions ranging from a warning to expulsion.
-Most sanctions are educational in nature and designed to support learning and reflection.
+Only cases referred to the Student Conduct and Community Standards in Part Two can result in suspension or expulsion.
+Sanctions applied by the Integrity Officer are educational in nature and designed to support learning and reflection.
 Suspension and expulsion are rare, though some students choose to withdraw if facing significant sanctions.

 Yes—but not by itself.
 Turnitin’s AI detector is reliable but not infallible.
 It can fail to flag AI-generated text, and it does not distinguish well between text created by GenAI and text heavily revised by GenAI tools.